 MP for Rossendale and Darwen

-Andy MacNae is the Labour (Co-op) MP for Rossendale and Darwen, elected in July 2024.
-He sits on the Cyber Security and Resilience (Network and Information Systems) Bill committee from 28 January 2026, and is positioned on the centre-left of the political spectrum.
-The data show high party loyalty in votes, alongside notably low voting attendance.
+Andy MacNae is the Labour (Co-op) MP for Rossendale and Darwen, elected in 2024.
+He currently serves on the Cyber Security and Resilience (Network and Information Systems) Bill committee, a role he began in 2026.
+The available data does not include details of his career prior to entering Parliament.

-Declared financial interests include land and property (UK and outside), miscellaneous interests, and shareholdings.
+Declared financial interests include land and property (within or outside the UK), miscellaneous interests, and shareholdings.

 Generated 21 February 2026